ctlearn-project/ctlearn/README.md

 ## Classes

 **DataLoader and HDF5DataLoader** Load a set of IACT data and provide a generator yielding NumPy arrays of examples (data and labels) as well as additional information about the dataset.
 HDF5DataLoader is the specifc implementation of the abstract base class DataLoader for the ImageExtractor HDF5 format.
-Because it's prohibitive to store a large dataset in memory, HDF5DataLoader instead provides a method `get_example_generators()` that yields (optionally shuffled) example identifiers (run number, event number, and, in `single_tel` mode, tel id) and methods `get_example()` and `get_image()` to map these identifiers to examples of data and labels and to telescope images.
+Because it's prohibitive to store a large dataset in memory, HDF5DataLoader instead provides a method `get_example_generators()` that returns functions returning generators that yield example identifiers (run number, event number, and, in `single_tel` mode, tel id) as well as the class weights, and methods `get_example()` and `get_image()` to map these identifiers to examples of data and labels and to telescope images.
 HDF5DataLoader also provides methods `get_metadata()` and `get_auxiliary_data()` that return dictionaries of additional information about the dataset.
 A DataProcessor provided either at initialization or using the method `add_data_processor()` applies preprocessing to the examples and an ImageMapper provided at initialization maps the images.

 **DataProcessor** Preprocess IACT data.
 DataProcessor has a method `process_example()` that accepts an example of a list of NumPy arrays of data and an integer label along with the telescope type and returns preprocessed data in the same format, and a method `get_metadata()` that returns a dictionary of information about the processed data.
 A DataProcessor with no options set leaves the example unchanged.
 Preprocessing methods implemented in CTLearn v0.2.0 include cropping an image about the shower centroid and applying logarithmic normalization.